-Over the last several years, breakthroughs in machine learning data analysis techniques have been transformative across the economy, from medical image analysis and diagnosis to complex image generation to smart assistants like Amazon Alexa.
+Over the last several years, breakthroughs in machine learning data analysis techniques have been transformative across the economy, from medical image analysis and diagnosis to complex image generation to smart assistants like Siri and Alexa.
 Modern Hire’s data scientists are hard at work extending these exciting new capabilities to the world of pre-employment assessment and simulation.

 Throughout the history of psychometric assessment, psychologists have relied mostly on structured responses like Likert-type and multiple choice questions.
 These responses are often scored and combined linearly to yield scale scores that are intended to be descriptive or predictive of various outcomes.
 Multiple regression, itself an example of machine learning, and other tools continue to be key to helping us understand how measured responses relate to job performance, turnover, and other outcomes of business interest.